archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.6-1
+## New in version 1.6-2
+- Launching local folder/files function simplified.
-- Bugs fixed.
+- Bugs fixed, little things here & there.

+## recent additions
 - ffmpeg, mpv, ytfzf & yt-dlp command line options can be set in your mpmrc through their respective bash arrays.
 - Audio & Videos directories are defined in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L46) file (change them according to your locales).
 - Editing playlists is done using two methods: